subsandwich/nessie-golang-sdk/README.md

 	)
 	````

 3. Use the code as shown in main.go
+	For example:

 	````go
 	customer.GetAllCustomers()
 	````